UKP-SQuARE/square-core/square-model-inference-api/README.md

 ### Adding new Models Manually
-With treafik we can add new models to the model API easily for each new model append the following to the docker-comopse file:
+With Traefik we can add new models to the model API easily for each new model append the following to the docker-comopse file:

 ```dockerfile